Didn't Nobody Give a Shit What Happened to Carlotta: Development

-Didn't Nobody Give a Shit What Happened to Carlotta is Hannahan's third novel.
-Hannahan has stated that the novel was loosely inspired by Ulysses by James Joyce, in addition to Homer's The Oddysey.
-He described the character of Carlotta as reflecting "modern existence" for people of colour and queer people, who are regularly exploited but who "have to try to get through it".
+Didn't Nobody Give a Shit What Happened to Carlotta is Hannaham's third novel.
+Hannaham has stated that the novel was loosely inspired by Ulysses by James Joyce, in addition to Homer's The Odyssey.
+He chose to switch between first-person and third-person in order to answer "certain questions I have about narratives and who is allowed to tell them and why...I wanted, as I always want, to even the playing field between the two voices, to demonstrate that they complement each other, and that neither was 'smarter' or 'more observant' than the other; they were just different".

+Hannaham described the character of Carlotta as reflecting "modern existence" for people of colour and queer people, who are regularly exploited but who "have to try to get through it".
 Like Carlotta, many members of Hannaham's family grew up in a brownstone in Fort Greene, Brooklyn that had been purchased in the 1950s prior to the gentrification of the neighbourhood.

 Reception

 Didn't Nobody Give a Shit What Happened to Carlotta has received positive reviews from critics, particularly for the character of Carlotta and the narrative style, including fluctuations between a third-person narrative and first-person stream of consciousness.

 Jonathan Lethem called Didn't Nobody Give a Shit What Happened to Carlotta "spectacularly Brooklyn and devastatingly human".
-Writing in The Guardian, Will Self called the novel "energetic [and] touching", and praised the character of Carlotta as "comic [and] controversial".
+Writing in The Guardian, John Self called the novel "energetic [and] touching", and praised the character of Carlotta as "comic [and] controversial".
 Writing in the same publication, Lindesay Irvine called the book "an exuberant odyssey", and cited Carlotta's stream-of-consciousness as being "Joycean".

 Houman Barekat in the Financial Times praised Hannaham's "fresh voice and humour".
-The New York Times described Carlotta as "a tragicomic character... cursed with terrible timing".
+In The New York Times, John Irving described Carlotta as "a tragicomic character... cursed with terrible timing" and said Hannaham "writes like a guardian angel."
 The Kirkus Review called the novel "brash [and] ambitious... carried by an unforgettable narrator".
 Kalup Linzy called the book "sad" but with "humour that can be healing".

+Reviewers also praised Didn't Nobody Give a Shit What Happened to Carlotta for its depiction of the experience of incarcerated and formerly incarcerated individuals.
+Writing for The LA Times, Paula Woods called the novel "a scathing, heartbreaking takedown of the carceral system".
+In Southern Review of Books, Rachel León said "[b]y drawing such a vibrant main character readers can’t help but fall in love with, Hannaham asks us to consider others in Carlotta’s situation and challenges us to give a shit about what happens to them".
+Kirkus Reviews wrote "Carlotta deserves a lot of things society rarely provides to women like her—among them, a role in great fiction".

+Didn't Nobody Give a Shit What Happened to Carlotta won the 2023 Hurston/Wright Legacy Award for Fiction.